Is an LLC the right entity for your business?

 LLCs also offer limited liability protection that is often superior to protections for corporations because it is more difficult to “pierce the corporate veil” and attach personal property to an LLC.
 An LLC is not considered to be a corporation.
 Instead, it is considered to be an unincorporated business entity.

-In order for you to learn how to form an LLC, you typically must follow a uniform process.
+For you to learn how to form an LLC, you typically must follow a uniform process.
 Usually, forming an LLC requires a state filing in the Secretary of State’s Office.
 That being said, many states allow you to complete the process online.
-Individuals can form LLCs and the number of members permitted varies due to local state laws.
+Individuals can form LLCs, and the number of members permitted varies due to local state laws.
 What is required for the state filing consists of the following information:

 All LLCs are required to have at least one member.
-LLC members are typically owners of the LLC just like shareholders are the owners of a corporation or the partners of a partnership.
-Similar to shareholders, a member’s liability to repay the LLC’s obligations is limited to his or her capital contribution.
+LLC members are typically owners of the LLC, just like shareholders are the owners of a corporation or the partners of a partnership.
+Similar to shareholders, a member’s liability to repay the LLC’s obligations are limited to his or her capital contribution.